JohnRising/stackup/apps/docs/docs/packages/contracts/wallet.md

 ## Example Contract

-A smart contract wallet typically looks like this.
+A smart contract wallet typically looks like this:

 ```solidity
 // Example smart contract wallet composed of a base and extension.